 Solutions to Generation rent

-1. End to period of ultra low interest rates.
-A Bank of England working paper found that the current very low interest rates are a major factor in high house prices and to a lesser extent renting.
+1. End to the period of ultra low-interest rates.
+A Bank of England working paper found that the current very low-interest rates are a major factor in high house prices and to a lesser extent renting.

 “Over time, a 1 per cent rise in real interest rates from their present level would push real house prices down by nearly 20 per cent.”

 Bank of England Staff Working Paper No. 837, Dec.
 2020.

 2. Higher stamp duty on landlords buying to rent.
 Cheaper stamp duty for young first time buyers.